sophrein/taxid-minting-process/README.md

 **Logic:**
 The script implements a multi-stage search strategy for each record:

-**Stage 1 — Standard search.** Queries `name_backbone()` with the `scientificName` only (no taxonomic constraints).
+1. **Standard search.** Queries `name_backbone()` with the `scientificName` only (no taxonomic constraints).
 If the result is valid (has a usageKey, is not too broad), this result is used.
-**Stage 2 — Disambiguation.** If Stage 1 returns `usageKey=1` (Animalia root, meaning the name matched the entire animal kingdom) or a rank of `KINGDOM`/`PHYLUM`, the search is retried with `phylum`, `order`, and/or `family` as constraints.
+2. **Disambiguation.** If the stadnard search returns `usageKey=1` (Animalia root, meaning the name matched the entire animal kingdom) or a rank of `KINGDOM`/`PHYLUM`, the search is retried with `phylum`, `order`, and/or `family` as constraints.
 This handles cases like genus names that are homonyms across multiple families.
-**Stage 3 — Homonym resolution.** If the ENA status for this record was `TAXONOMIC_MISMATCH_HOMONYM`, the search goes directly to a phylum-constrained lookup, bypassing Stage 1.
+3. **Homonym resolution.** If the ENA status for this record was `TAXONOMIC_MISMATCH_HOMONYM`, the search goes directly to a phylum-constrained lookup, bypassing the standard search.
-**Stage 4 — Fuzzy lookup.** If all above stages fail to find a valid match, queries with `verbose=True` to retrieve alternative matches, filtered by phylum (and optionally family) to catch misspellings.
+4. **Fuzzy lookup.** If all above stages fail to find a valid match, queries with `verbose=True` to retrieve alternative matches, filtered by phylum (and optionally family) to catch misspellings.
 This catches genuine misspellings in the input data (e.g. `"Etone flava"` → `"Eteone flava"`).

 **Key output columns added:**